kimu/TestBundle/Resources/doc/index.md

 ### Configuring recipients

-When an error occours the bundle try to send an email with a screenshot attached (implemented only for behat tests at the time of writing).
+When an error occours the bundle try to send an email with a screenshot attached.
 You can specify the email address of the recipients using the `recipients` key in the bundle configuration

 ```yaml